Flowseal/MegabonkTwitchIntegration/README.md

 ### 📊 (soon) Vote for choices
 * Viewers can vote in the chat for the choice of an improvement or an item
-* **Currenly in-development** as I want to make a well-thought-out system so that a stream delay of some viewers does not interfere with the actual voting
+* **Currently in-development** as I want to make a well-thought-out system so that a stream delay of some viewers does not interfere with the actual voting

 ## 📦 Installation